Not sure how to get the best performance out of your Copic markers?

 Secondly, the Copic colorless blender is true to its name and can be used for blending.
 Normally two different colors are used to make a color gradient.
 But by combining the colorless marker with a second color, you can make the second color gradually fade away into the paper.

 Finally, you can create special textures or soften colors to remove smooth edges by applying the colorless ink on dried ink.
 Useful when you work on smoke for example.

 Read our Ultimate Guide on Copic Markers!

 We already mentioned the difficulty of filling large areas with Copic markers above.
 Since the alcohol-based ink dries pretty quick on most kinds of paper you might be left with an irregular color with stripes all over.

-Jazza suggests to fill the area several times by using strokes in different directions.
-For example, start with a first layer of lines that go horizontal, then directly apply a second layer of vertical stripes, followed by a third layer of diagonal lines.
+Jazza suggests filling the area several times by using strokes in different directions.
+For example, start with the first layer of lines that go horizontal, then directly apply a second layer of vertical stripes, followed by a third layer of diagonal lines.
 This will give a pretty smooth color in most cases.

 We are not talking about blending colors here!
 What we mean is that you can obtain certain hues by combining two colors.
 Copic markers are quite expensive and you might not always have the color you want to use.